Soham-Wadekar/nityaobject-training/Day-2/README.md

 # Day 2 Log

 ### PROBLEM STATEMENT
-> Task 1: Create a Dockerfile, build an image, add the Day 1 script in it and run it as a container
+> Task 1: Create a Dockerfile, build an image, add the Day 1 script in it and run it as a container<br>
 > Task 2: Perform a Trivy scan on the Docker image

 **METHODOLOGY**<br>